chadoliver/stretch-router/specification/routing.md

 Wrap radius is very simple: simply sum the track width and spacing for all inner wraps.
 There are a few extra details, but these are so simple that they don't need to be described.

 Todo: explain how to detect and account for cascading wraps (an inner wrap increases an outer track's wrap radius to increase, and thus introduces a wrap into an adjacent stretch of the track).
-How do we efficiently determine when cascade is completed and will not produce any more wraps?
+How do we efficiently determine when a cascade is completed and will not produce any more wraps?

 ----------------------------------------------------------------------------------------------------
-#### When a user undos the most recent wrap, how do we determine the length and position of the exposed stretch?
+#### When a user presses undo after routing a track, how much is undone?
+If it is undone one stretch+wrap at a time, how do we determine the length and position of the hanging stretch?

 ----------------------------------------------------------------------------------------------------
 #### Joining tracks: what is the UX?
 What is the form of a join?
 Can we afford to have curved joins, considering that they will require polygons and not just paths?"